microsoft/msbuild-lab335-agentic-rag/lab/README.md

 1. Open the **.azure/Lab335.../.env** file and only continue with the next steps if the file contains 45 environment variables.

+>[!TIP]
+> It can take approximately 15 minutes to have all the environment variables populated.
+Wait until the file is populated before continuing with the next steps.

 1. In VS Code, open the terminal by selecting **Terminal** > **New Terminal** from the menu bar.

 1. In the terminal window run the following command to to authenticate to azure: